 Indefinite Leave to Remain (ILR)

 Individuals who have held leave under the Tier 2 (General) category for five years can apply to for ILR (also known as settlement).
 In order to do so, they would need to meet a number of requirements, not least a minimum salary requirement.
-The minimum salary threshold is set to increase each year in line with the following:
+The minimum salary thresholds up to 2024 are set out at paragraph 40.54 of the Sponsor Guidance.

-There is an exception to the minimum salary requirement for ILR for individuals whose roles appear on the Shortage Occupation List or are skilled to PhD level as per the SOC codes.
+There is an exemption to the minimum salary requirement for ILR for individuals whose roles appear on the Shortage Occupation List or are skilled to PhD level as per the SOC codes.

 An application that does not meet the minimum salary requirement will fall for refusal and due to the substantial costs involved with sponsorship, it is beneficial to get this right first time.